Skip to main content

 • In Hyperthyroidism ∞ An overactive thyroid significantly increases SHBG production.
 This elevation causes more testosterone to be bound and inactive, leading to a sharp decrease in free testosterone even if total testosterone levels appear normal or high.
 This can induce symptoms of hypogonadism despite seemingly adequate testosterone production.

 Therefore, interpreting a testosterone lab result without the context of a thyroid panel can be profoundly misleading.
-Treating a low level with TRT in a patient with untreated hyperthyroidism, for example, would be ineffective, as the excess SHBG would simply bind the additional testosterone administered.
+Treating a low free testosterone level with TRT in a patient with untreated hyperthyroidism, for example, would be ineffective, as the excess SHBG would simply bind the additional testosterone administered.

 Correcting thyroid hormone levels to an optimal range is the foundational first step before considering or adjusting testosterone replacement therapy.